Floorp-Projects/Floorp/taskcluster/docs/taskgraph.rst

 Any other keys are subject to interpretation by the kind implementation.

-The result is a nice segmentation of implementation so that the more esoteric in-tree projects can do their crazy stuff in an isolated kind without making the bread-and-butter build and test configuration more complicated.
+The result is a segmentation of implementation so that the more esoteric in-tree projects can do their crazy stuff in an isolated kind without making the bread-and-butter build and test configuration more complicated.